edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 state proof formats.

-In this HIP we specify the core behavior of a generic `Clipper Endpoint`, the core mechanics of a `Clipper Application`, and Hiero's and implementation of both.
+In this HIP we specify the core behavior of a generic `Clipper Endpoint`, the core mechanics of a `Clipper Application`, and Hiero's implementation of both.

 ## Glossary of Terms